orcfax/docs/docs/ITN/overview.md

 >
-> If on a given day there are 60 registered ITN participants, and the network experiences unscheduled maintenance or unexpected issues, the available rewards for that day will be equally divided among participants.
+> If on a given day there are 60 registered ITN participants, and the network experiences unscheduled maintenance or unexpected issues, the available rewards for that day will be equally divided among the 60 participants.

-### Reward claiming process
+### Claiming rewards

 As participants accumulate rewards, they will be able to track them on our Validator Dashboard, and will be able to claim their accrued rewards at any